 Click Below to learn more about Reflexology Research

 As with many modalities, reflexology works best when multiple sessions are completed.
 For some new clients, this may require weekly visits.
 Once health is restored, less frequency is required.
 However, monthly visits are great health maintenance, even when you are feeling well.

 Single sessions: (All sessions include warm moist towels to prepare your feet)

 Three 60 minute sessions- $180 (Payable at first session)

-Note: Monthly Members of Massage and Colon Hydrotherapy Receive 10% Off Their Sessions.
+Note: All Monthly Members Receive 10% Off Their Sessions.

 Every month we feature some of our services at special prices.